Analysis | Clippers need new coach Tyronn Lue to recreate immediate success he had with Cavaliers

 “We didn’t live up to that expectation,” George said then.
 “But I think internally, we’ve always felt this is not a ‘championship or bust’ year for us.”

 That assessment came as news to everyone who thought ‘championship or bust’ was exactly what was at stake for those Clippers, but in any event, George will be hard-pressed to downplay the importance of the 2020-21 season.
-He and Leonard could certainly choose to stay with the team for another year, not to mention many more after that, but the rest of the roster will be in flux and other teams will be putting themselves in position to become title favorites.
+He and Leonard could choose to stay with the team beyond next season, but the rest of the roster will be in flux and other teams will be putting themselves in position to become title favorites.

-The only thing clear about the Clippers’ outlook for most of the upcoming decade is that their best and very possibly only chance to hoist the franchise’s first Larry O’Brien trophy arrives in 2021.
+The only thing clear about the Clippers’ outlook for most of the upcoming decade is that their best and possibly only chance to hoist the franchise’s first Larry O’Brien trophy arrives in 2021.
 Oh, and the team’s new leader will want to address the reported tensions in the locker room.

 So that’s the pressure cooker into which Lue steps.
 To be more precise, he’s only sliding over a spot or two on the Clippers’ bench, because he served as an assistant last season under Rivers, who was fired last month.